storyfeet/dugi_bialan/content/works/this_n_that.md

 # He said "it's on the bottom."

-wei dugo go "lon gan-oiga" o lugin.
+wei dugo go "lon gan-uga" o lugin.

 # "Tell you what, why don't you look for this card instead, there are two of them, and you know where 'that' card is already."